The-hyphen-user/Hangman-with-chat/README.md

   -allows people to pick a word, keeps track of words picked in a que

   if no words in que then picks a word either from online or text file

+do I want a second message window for who guessed what or the same window with a server message explaining who guessed what letter